HKervadec/ai4mi_project/weekly_assignments/01_slicing.md

 ## Data extraction, slicing and visualization
 The goal of this assignment is to practice data extraction, slicing, and visualisation.
 ###Overview:
 The purpose of this assignment is to unpack the dataset, split it into individual .png slices (for both the images and their labels), and then visualise the results using two different tools: the provided viewer and 3D Slicer.
 It also provides a chance to practice working with NIfTI files and 3D arrays in Python.
-Additionally, during this assignment, you should to explore the dataset by examining data from multiple patients in order to better understand its structure and characteristics.
+Additionally, during this assignment, you should explore the dataset by examining data from multiple patients in order to better understand its structure and characteristics.

 # 1. Environment setup and data download
 First, set up your environment and download the required data by following the instructions from the project repository: https://github.com/HKervadec/ai4mi_project/tree/master
 Once your environment and data are ready, continue with the tasks below.

 # 2. Create the slicing script (slice_segthor.py)
-Fill the missing parts in this Python script called slice_segthor.py (see code below), which will slice patients’ CT into individual .png slices (for both the images and their labels)
+Fill the missing parts in this Python script called slice_segthor.py (see code below, can also be found in the GitHub repo), which will slice patients’ CT into individual .png slices (for both the images and their labels)

-A highly recommended library for handling medical imaging data is Nibabel: https://nipy.org/nibabel/Links
+A library for handling medical imaging data is Nibabel: https://nipy.org/nibabel/Links

 During this process, you need to to:
+- Implement a train/validation split at the patient level—ensuring that all slices from a single patient belong exclusively to either the training or validation set
 - Normalize CT to greyscale from 0 to 255
 - Adapt the greyscale of the segmentation masks (see the code below)
 - Resize 2D slices to the following shape - 256 x 256 (useful function: resize from skimage.transform and its anti_aliasing parameter)